erickjavalos/dbagsVroom/README.md

 # DbagsVroom

 This project allowed an NFT project in the Cardano ecosystem combine two assets from different policyIDs into a unique NFT.
-Utilizing the dbagMfers collection and their respected Dbag Mfer Auto Club we were able to allow owners select a dbagMfer nft and a Auto Club nft which then combined into a unique NFT.
-Users were able to then purchase and mint that custom NFT into their crypto wallet.
+Utilizing the dbagMfers collection and their respected Dbag Mfer Auto Club we were able to allow owners select a dbagMfer NFT and a Auto Club NFT which then combines into a unique NFT.
+Users are able to purchase and mint that custom NFT into their crypto wallet.

+The authentication to this system uses Discords OAuth2 API where users must be a part of the Discord server pertaining to the Dbag project.
+Upon valid authentication, a JWT token is generated in the backend thats used for authentication.

 # Technologies Used
 - TypeScript
 - React
 - Lucid-Cardano
+- Discord OAuth2.0 Integration
 - Node
 - Express
 - Blockfrost